-Students in foster care often have absences related to their being in care (e.g., medical appointments, court dates).
-Unexcused absences can lead to discipline with significant negative consequences for the student.
-Schools should examine why students are missing class and should work with caregivers to ensure that any absences related to a child's being in foster care are recorded as excused.
-This cooperation will help to limit disciplinary ramifications on the child's education.
+Students in foster care often have related absences (e.g., medical appointments, court dates, visitation, etc.) Unexcused absences can lead to discipline with significant negative consequences for the student.
+Schools are required to monitor unexpected or excessive absences and should take proactice steps to mitigate the impact of those absences.
+They should work with caregivers to ensure that any absences related to a student being in foster care are recorded as excused.107 This cooperation will help limit disciplinary ramifications on the student's education.

-Steps to stop or reduce the number of absences include the following strategies: 108
+Steps to stop or reduce the number of absences include the following strategies:108